 5. Maintaining the Carbon Cycle in the Ocean

 Carbon is a crucial element in the life cycle.
 It is important not just for the stability of ocean ecosystems but also for the entire universe.
-And because oceans are the world’s biggest carbon sinks, they play a vital role in the carbon cycle.
+And because oceans are the world’s biggest carbon sink, they play a vital role in the carbon cycle.

 But how do sharks help the ecosystem in maintaining the carbon cycle?